CTOBN/Inaba-Exe-Patcher-UTF16-Fork/README.md

 Ex Patches are a format that allows mod makers to quickly make simple (or somewhat complicated) assembly patches and replacements of data embedded in a game's exe (such as strings).

 For documentation on creating and using Ex Patches please check the [Wiki](https://github.com/TekkaGB/Inaba-Exe-Patcher/wiki).

+# The "UTF-16" Part
+replacement blocks on this fork support an additional config option called "encoding", which can be any of the following values
+- utf-16
+- utf-16BE
+- utf-32
+- utf-32BE
+- us-ascii
+- iso-8859-1
+- utf-8